-Drive In Massacre (on-screen title) aka: Drive-In Massacre) is a 1976 American slasher horror feature film produced, written and directed by adult movie specialist Stu Segall from a screenplay by John F. Goff (The Night Stalker; Deadly Intent) and actor George ‘Buck’ Flower, based on Godfrey Daniel’s storyline.
+Drive-In Massacre is a 1976 American slasher horror film produced, written and directed by Stu Segall from a screenplay written by John F. Goff (The Night Stalker; Deadly Intent) and actor George ‘Buck’ Flower, based on Godfrey Daniel’s storyline.

 On March 14, 2017, the film was released in the US on Blu-ray by Severin Films with the following special features:

 Newly restored from the original camera negative recently discovered in the ruins of the Sky View Drive-In near Oxnard!
 Every slash, cut and hack is now rendered in beautiful high-definition, ready to splatter blood across the screens of eager genre fiends